twisted/twisted/docs/web/howto/client.rst

 To be able to use HTTP proxies with an agent, you can use the :api:`twisted.web.client.ProxyAgent <twisted.web.client.ProxyAgent>` class.
-It supports the same interface as ``Agent`` , but takes the endpoint of the proxy as initializer argument.
+It supports the same interface as ``Agent``, but takes the endpoint of the proxy as initializer argument.
+This is specifically intended for talking to servers that implement the proxying variation of the HTTP protocol; for other types of proxies you will want :api:`twisted.web.client.Agent.usingEndpointFactory <Agent.usingEndpointFactory>` (see documentation below).